• Skip to main content

 These muffins are jumbo sized muffins, baked in a standard size muffin pan.
 Lining the pan with parchment muffin liners and filling them to the top with batter guarantees those oversized muffins you've been eyeing in the bakery case.
 Get ready for oversized flavor too!

-Ingredients for Bakery Style Triple Chocolate Muffins.
+Ingredients for Triple Chocolate Muffins

 • All-purpose flour Just standard all-purpose flour does the trick here, giving you a great base for the chips and chunks you'll be folding in.